Jhonny-Li/Motion-compensation/README.md

 To run the code, Please make sure that the event camera ros driver is installed on your computer.
  - [ROS packages for DVS](https://github.com/uzh-rpg/rpg_dvs_ros "Read this to install Event Camera Driver")

-## Download the project and Running the Code
+## Download the Project and Running the Code

 1.Download the project:
 ```